 ERA, which stands for Electronic Realty Associates, is operated by Realogy, the parent company of Century 21, Coldwell Banker and Sotheby’s International Realty.
-Founded in 1971, ERA was motivated to champion a then-novel technology, the facsimile, to bring real estate services to heightened functionality.
-Since its beginnings 42 years ago, ERA has grown to bolster 32,000 sales agents around the world, in 2,400 independently owned and operated franchises.
+Founded in 1971, ERA was motivated to champion a then-novel technology (the facsimile) to bring real estate services to heightened functionality.

-While the original Sotheby’s Auction House was founded in 1744, it wasn’t until 1976 that Sotheby’s International Realty® materialized.
-Once it formed a strategic alliance with Realogy in 2004, Sotheby’s was able to offer franchise opportunities to select real estate brokerages.
-After expanding over the years across the U.S., in 2006 Sotheby’s expanded to New Zealand, Switzerland and Spain.
+Sotheby’s International Realty was founded in 1976.
+Once it formed a strategic alliance with Realogy in 2004, the real estate agency was able to offer franchise opportunities to select real estate brokerages.

-Originally founded in 1973, Corcoran hosted its now-famous “One Day Sale.”
-This gimmick, which real estate mogul Barbara Corcoran pulled off in 1991, helped her to sell 81 apartments within a 24-hour period.
-Her tactic was to take an assortment of properties around the city and sell them all at the same price, to her agents’ best friends.
+Real estate mogul Barbara Corcoran used a gimmick known as the one day sale to sell 81 apartments within a 24-hour period.
+Her tactic was to take an assortment of properties around the city and sell them all at the same price to her agents’ best friends.

-In 1995, the Corcoran website went up and became one of the first online portals for the real estate industry.
-Presently, Corcoran is one of New York City’s largest, privately owned residential real estate firm.
-Servicing the New York City area (including Brooklyn and the Hamptons), Corcoran has 32 offices with 2,200 agents.
-While those numbers are not staggering, the business commands a lot of revenue, with $18 billion in annual sales.
+In 1995, the Corcoran website debuted and became one of the first online portals for the real estate industry.
+Corcoran is now one of New York City’s largest, privately owned residential real estate firms.
+It now has offices in South Florida and the Hamptons and has more than 1,900 independent agents in 25 different offices.

 Camden Property Trust

-Specialists in owning, developing, acquiring, managing and disposing m multifamily residential apartment communities, Camden Property Trust has become one of the largest publicly traded companies of its kind in the U.S. It owns and operates approximately 192 properties with nearly 65,000 apartments across the United States.
+Specialists in owning, developing and managing multifamily residential apartment communities, Camden Property Trust has become one of the largest publicly traded companies of its kind in the U.S. Currently, it owns more than 55,000 apartments across the United States.

 The company remains committed to maintaining a diverse portfolio of high quality apartment structures.
 In addition, Camden Property Trust is focused on providing a proactive, dynamic and vibrant work environment for its employees.
-Perks include discounted rentals for workers, and a hefty 401(k) match of, minimally, 50% of up to 7% allocation.
-Most recently, Fortune Magazine named Camden Property Trust one of the top 100 Companies to Work For.
+Perks include discounted rentals for employees and a hefty 401(k) matching program.

 Better Homes and Gardens Real Estate

-With 9,100 sales associates and 280 offices in Canada and the U.S., Better Homes and Gardens Real Estate is worthy of a best real estate agency distinction.
-Originally launched in 1978 by the Meredith Corporation – a leading purveyor of quality media and marketing in the U.S. — the real estate firm has emerged as one of the more reputable brands, partially because of its kinship with a magazine sharing the same name.
+Better Homes and Gardens Real Estate was originally launched in 1978 by the Meredith Corporation – a leading purveyor of quality media and marketing in the U.S. Since then, the real estate firm has emerged as one of the more reputable brands, partially because of its kinship with a magazine sharing the same name.
 In 2008, Better Homes and Gardens Real Estate entered into a new franchise system, which is helping to catapult it further up the ranks.

 Rich Barton and Lloyd Frink are former Microsoft executives who also started Expedia.
-They founded the online portal in 2005 and the company has since achieved tremendous growth.
-Sure, it’s a website and not your typical real estate agency, per se.
-But when Zillow partnered with Yahoo!
-Homes in 2011, it soon became the largest real estate network online, according to comScore, Inc., a leading digital business analytics company.
+They founded the online portal in 2005 and the company has grown tremendously since then.

 Zillow is unique in that it strives to provide its users with the tools and applications to make sound real estate decisions independently.
-Not only through its informative blog, but also through its “living database” of more than 110 million homes across the U.S. Add to that a property Zestimate® portal, including rent Zestimates, and you’ve got a full arsenal of tools to make your real estate transactions easier.
+In addition to its blog, it has a database of more than 110 million homes and an arsenal of tools that can make it easier to rent or buy a home.